Different Names of Holi Festival

 The Festival of Colours, known as Holi in the rest of India, is called ‘dol-jatra’ in Bengal.
 In Bengal, it is celebrated on the full moon day and differs from Holi in that it is the last festival of the Bengali year and is based on a different legend to that of Holi.

 The main highlight of Holi in Odisha is that it celebrates Lord Jagannath, also known as Dolagovinda.
 It is the full-moon day in the month of Falguna (March).
 Through the festival, the spring is welcomed and enjoyed with mirth and merriment.
 This festival has been referred to in the puranical texts as Basantotsaba or the spring-festival

 Ukuli / Manjal Kuli

 In Kerala, Holi is celebrated under the name of Manjal Kuli in the Konkani temple of Gosripuram, Thirumala.
 Holi in the Southern part is not the same as in northern states.
-The festivity begins in Kerala in the March on the full moon day at various temples.
+The festivity begins in Kerala in March on the full moon day at various temples.
 Unlike many other states of India, here the major color used is turmeric or Manjal Kuli.

-The Goan version of Holi, the Shigmo festival, is a riotous eruption of colour, rich in pomp and pageantry.
+The Goan version of Holi, the Shigmo festival, is a riotous eruption of color, rich in pomp and pageantry.
 It’s a festival of the masses, designed to say good-bye to winter.
 The festival spans over a fortnight, with different days earmarked for celebrations in diverse areas.